 NFTs are evolving from shiny collections to real-world applications; it’s a sign of the space maturing.
 We’re excited to see how NFTs will evolve and how they can change the day-to-day lives of people around the world.

-ZK Privacy Is Getting More Popular
+Zk Is Getting More Popular

 Despite short notice, our ZK-Bistro event was a huge success.
 We were able to meet many exciting teams looking to integrate ZK technology into their projects and who were interested in the Findora Foundation grant program.
 We’re excited for the partnerships that will come out of it.